suavecode/suavecode.github.io/develop.md

 1. Edit the code as you need on your machine
 2. Inspect git's view of the changes you've made with `git status`.
 This shows what files are new, changed and not yet part of the repo's history.
 2. Add the changed files to your commit with `git add <path to file>`, or to add all the changes with `git add -a` (be careful with this one).
 The add command does not make the changes part of your repo's history!
 You can do multiple add commands for example.
-3. Commit them to the history on your machine with `git commit -m 'your message for the commit'`.
-Make sure to include a nice description.
+3. Commit them to the history on your machine with <br>`git commit -m 'your message for the commit'`<br>  Make sure to include a nice description.
 This command only affects your local repository!
 You can do multiple commits before sending them to the cloud.
 4. Push the new commits to GitHub with `git push origin`.
 This will send all the commits to your fork on GitHub.
 This serves as a backup copy for you, and is needed to share the changes with the upstream suavecode repository via pull-requests.